dannys430/veg/README.md

 # veg

 Proposal:
-* Veg offers insight into the most veg-friendly metropolitan areas in the country.
+* Veg offers insight into the most veg-friendly areas of the United States.
-* A choropleth map shows the densest areas of available veg options, categorized by county.
+* A choropleth map reflects the number of restaurants with veg options in each state

 ![](./choropleth.png)

 # technologies used
-* Veg uses d3.js, html, and css.
+* Veg uses vanilla js, d3.js, topojson, html, and css.

 # timeline
 ## day 1: